-A common problem with a not so good vision statement is ironically, that it's too visionary!
-With no possible end in sight (or a totally unrealistic one) - the initial inspiration derived from a good vision statement can quickly turn to frustration or even cynicism among employees and customers.
+A common problem with a vision statement that isn't as good is ironically, that it's too visionary!
+With no possible end in sight (or a totally unrealistic one) - the initial inspiration derived from a solid vision statement can quickly turn to frustration or even cynicism among employees and customers.

 That said - don't be too specific or apply specific metrics at this stage (they will come later in our planning process).

 Sticking with our bakery example, we might want to refine our target audience to 'every customer who walks through the door'.
 That's fine, or maybe we want to be bolder: 'every customer within walking distance of a store'.